 A road trip is perhaps the epitome of the American vacation, regardless of the route you take.
 But a road trip through the nation’s most scenic and colorful fall foliage displays?
 That’s the epitome of an autumn American getaway.

 If you’re short on time this autumn, don’t let that deter you.
-The following adventures can be pulled off in an afternoon, or savored for days.
-The shortest drive is 37 miles and the longest is 469 miles, although several can easily be extended if you’re looking for a longer vacation.
+The following adventures can be pulled off in as little as an afternoon, or savored for days.

 The Federal Highway Administration highlights this national scenic byway’s “mile-high vistas and brilliant fall foliage.”